Arize Phoenix TS

 Development (with debug logging):

-import { DiagLogLevel } from "@opentelemetry/api";
+import { DiagLogLevel, register } from "@arizeai/phoenix-otel";

 register({